-Research published by Harvard Business Review has found that salespeople can be segmented into eight different types, but only three of them are consistently effective at selling.
+Research published by The Harvard Business Review found that salespeople can be segmented into eight different types, but only three of them are consistently effective at selling.
 That means for every rep you hire only 37% of them will be consistent performers.
 Worse still, the research found that the remaining 63% demonstrated behaviors that actually drove their performance down further.
 So if you keep hiring the same type of reps you may never actually get them to ramp up effectively unless you know what areas to focus on.

 - Meeting preparation

 - The sales pitch

 Sales coaching can make all the difference

 The good news is that each of these behaviors can be learned and improved upon with the right training, coaching, and reinforcement activities.
 This is where managers have a large role to play.
 As